top of page

 B. Let's Ponder...

 A year ago, I would not have thought about the activities we have carried out the past two semesters since the start of MCO.
 It took a lot of discussions with colleagues and students, online research, and late-night brainstorming to be where we are now.
 Google Classroom has provided that avenue for me to implement activities for students of different backgrounds, provide immediate feedback synchronously and asynchronously, share course materials and resources, and make learning more interesting despite our circumstances.
 Despite its limitations, Google Classroom will not disappear anytime soon, at least until the next improved app.
-The pandemic has forever changed our education world; whether we like it or not, online education is here to stay.
+The pandemic has forever changed the world of education; whether we like it or not, online education is here to stay.

-To share your thoughts by commenting on this post, kindly sign up as a member by filling in your details in the Contact below.
+To share your thoughts by commenting on this post, kindly sign up as a member by visiting HERE and contact WeCWIIS Admin at +6018-579-0204 or email admin@wecwi.com for further queries.

 This guest post was written by Aileen Farida Mohd Adam, a senior lecturer at the Academy of Language Studies, Universiti Teknologi MARA, Cawangan Pulau Pinang, Malaysia.